Enter your keyword

 14. Myth: A doula leaves as soon as the baby is born and that’s the end of the relationship.

-Truth: Part of a birth doula’s responsibility is to facilitate uninterrupted bonding time between baby and parents and to ensure that if a mother intends to breastfeed that she is able to do so.
+Truth: Part of a birth doula’s responsibility is to facilitate uninterrupted bonding time between baby and parents and to ensure that if a parent intends to breastfeed/chestfeed that they are able to do so.
 Additionally, most doulas offer at least one postpartum visit and most have a comprehensive list of community resources to help you deal with any postpartum problems.